...

 Frequently Asked Questions

-How far is Denver airport from downtown Denver?
+How far is Denver Airport from downtown?

 Denver International Airport is approximately 25 miles northeast of downtown Denver.
 Depending on traffic and your mode of transportation, the trip takes between 30 and 45 minutes by car or about 37 minutes on the RTD A Line train.